Execution

 portfolio_target = self.targets_collection[symbol]

-To iterate through the PortfolioTargetCollection, call the GetEnumerator method.
+To iterate through the PortfolioTargetCollection

 var enumerator = _targetsCollection.GetEnumerator();

-enumerator = self.targets_collection.GetEnumerator()
+enumerator = self.targets_collection.get_enumerator()

-To get all the PortfolioTarget objects, use the Values property
+To get all the PortfolioTarget

 var portfolioTargets = _targetsCollection.Values;

-portfolio_targets = self.targets_collection.Values
+portfolio_targets = self.targets_collection.values

 Order Portfolio Targets by Margin Impact

-To get an enumerable where position reducing orders are executed first and the remaining orders are executed in decreasing order value, call the OrderByMarginImpact method.
+To get an enumerable where position reducing orders are executed first and the remaining orders are executed in decreasing order value, call the OrderByMarginImpact

-foreach (var target in _targetsCollection.OrderByMarginImpact(algorithm))
+foreach (var target in _targetsCollection.OrderByMarginImpact(algorithm)) { // Place order }

-# Place order
+for target in self.targets_collection.order_by_margin_impact(algorithm): # Place order

 This method won't return targets for securities that have no data yet.
 This method also won't return targets for which the sum of the current holdings and open orders quantity equals the target quantity.